-Based upon our shares of common stock outstanding as of , upon the closing of this offering, our executive officers, directors and shareholders who owned more than 5% of our outstanding share capital before this offering will, in the aggregate, beneficially own approximately % of our outstanding shares of common stock, after giving effect to the issuance of shares in this offering but without giving effect to any purchases by such persons or entities in this offering.
+Based upon our shares of common stock outstanding as of September 30, 2021, upon the closing of this offering, our executive officers, directors and shareholders who owned more than 5% of our outstanding share capital before this offering will, in the aggregate, beneficially own approximately 58.5% of our outstanding shares of common stock, after giving effect to the issuance of shares in this offering and the Concurrent Private Placement, but without giving effect to any purchases by such persons or entities in this offering.
 These shareholders, acting together, will be able to significantly influence all matters requiring shareholder approval, including the election and removal of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.

 In addition, certain of our shareholders have entered into the Shareholders' Agreement to support each other's director nominees.
 For so long as such agreement remains, the remaining shareholders may be prevented from having an influence on the board.